andyatkinson/andyatkinson.github.io/coaching.md

 ## Example Topics from Past Sessions

-Clients often are interested in improved performance and reliability.
-They often already have an issue when they get in touch.
+Clients often are interested in improved performance and reliability, and might have specific issues in hand when they get in touch.

-With that issue, we explore the topics below.
+I also like helping clients build their knowledge and skills gradually.
+We could explore any of the items below.

 - Learning to collect and read query execution plans
 - Designing supportive and helpful indexes for your queries